310mc/https-310mc.github.io-tl/source/_posts/feature_scout/staying_true_to_myself.md

 <th>(…Mhm, I’ll do my best here.
 I wanna make this a fun event, as best as I can.)</th>

-“Next up is… a mascot I’ve always loved, so I was super excited to meet them today.
-It’s Carrotian[^1]…♪”
+“Next up is… a yuruchara I’ve always loved, so I was super excited to meet them today.
+It’s Carrotian…♪”[^1]
 {% endbubble %}

 <div class="msr-location">